giantswarm/docs/src/content/tutorials/connectivity/ingress/multi-nginx-ic/index.md

       subdomain: ingress-internal # default value
 ```

-In other words, it is sufficient to set `controller.service.internal.enabled` to `true` to create two services: one for public traffic and one for internal one.
+In other words, it's sufficient to set `controller.service.internal.enabled` to `true` to create two services: one for public traffic and one for internal one.
 On cloud providers, the Services we create will be of type `LoadBalancer`; on premise, depending on the platform, they might be either of type `LoadBalancer` or `NodePort`.

 ## Using weak ciphers for legacy clients